aniketrajnish/aniketrajnish.github.io/docs/twoopposites.md

 </table>

 ### Intro clip
-* We created a small clip using Unity's timeline as the menu felt a little lifeless.
+We created a small clip using Unity's timeline as the menu felt a little lifeless.
 Again, minimalism and dark atmosphere were the key. <br>

 <a href="../files/mainmenu.gif" data-lightbox="mm" data-title="Main Menu Final"><img src="../files/mainmenu.gif" style="width:100%"></a>

-### Music
+### Music & Sound Effects